Public Education Committee – Southern Division

-Redlands Fire Department
+Redlands Fire Department (Retired)

 The So Cal Public Education Committee is comprised of representatives from various fire and EMS agencies as well as injury prevention organizations.
 These days designated Public Educators are few and far between so the responsibility of coordinating or delivering public education programs usually comes as collateral duties under the “other duties as assigned” clause in some job descriptions.
 Several of our members wear multiple hats including that of inspector, public information officer, firefighter or others.
 Recognizing that schedules are busy and monthly meetings can be impractical for our members, the group meets five times a year for networking, resource sharing and training for meetings on the second Tuesday of February, April, June, September and November.
 The meetings are rotated to various locations throughout Southern California, and often included a training program or facility tour that is beneficial to our members.

 We provide a variety of program topics that appeal to a wide audience – not just public educators!
 We’ve heard training on terrorism liaison officer programs, toured crime labs, discussed fire protection systems fraud, visited school programs in progress and more.
 Hope you can join us for the next meeting!